 Portfolios of graduating seniors will be assessed each spring semester.
-Only one student English Literature major graduated this Spring, and she/he submitted a portfolio.
+Three of our four graduating literature majors submitted portfolios.
 Students choose the artifacts that they deem best fit the learning goals, and one artifact can meet more than one goal.